Peru vacation on a shoestring, tailor made

 The hotel we stay at in the Sacred Valley of the Incas, the Casitas del Arco Iris was established by Dutchwoman Helena van Englelen.
 All proceeds are invested in the education, healthcare and training of deprived children and young people in the local area.

 We also give you a glimpse of the underbelly of city life, beyond the veneer of prosperity which otherwise can be the only aspect perceived by visitors.
 In Cusco you stay at a modest hotel - also founded by a Dutchwoman, Jolanda van Del Berg who founded the Niños Unidos Peruanos Foundation.
-On a guided tour you visit the charity’s operations centre, where the provision of daily hot meals, warm showers, medical/dental care, homework and sports lessons for 500 extremely disadvantaged children in Cusco is funded and organised.
+On a guided tour you visit the charity’s operations center, where the provision of daily hot meals, warm showers, medical/dental care, homework and sports lessons for 500 extremely disadvantaged children in Cusco is funded and organised.
 There is no charge and no request for money; donations are accepted from anyone who wishes to contribute to the project's continuing success.